Chengdu J-20: Defense media

 Western sources contribute the idea that J-20 is optimized for anti-access/area denial (A2/AD) engagements, while Chinese sources universally describe J-20 as an air-superiority fighter meant to engage other fighters.
 Rod Lee, research director at the China Aerospace Studies Institute of the Air University, believes J-20 is intended to be primarily used for destroying high-value airborne assets, which is an alternative way of establishing air superiority.
 Supplemental missions may include launching anti-radiation missiles and air-to-ground munitions.
-Rod Lee believes J-20 has the maneuverability to engage in air superiority combat with other aircraft, but PLAAF has de-emphasized the traditional attrition warfare while advocating the "systems destruction" approach because they believe it is more effective.
+Rod Lee believes the J-20 has the maneuverability to engage in air-superiority combat with other aircraft, but the PLAAF has de-emphasized the traditional attrition warfare while advocating the "systems destruction" approach because they believe it is more effective.

-Matthew Jouppi of Aviation Week noted the ill-informed assumptions that existed in defense circles and argued that the United States has not adequately addressed threats posed by the increasing Chinese airpower.
+Matthew Jouppi of Aviation Week noted the ill-informed assumptions that existed in defense circles and argued that the United States has not adequately addressed the threats posed by growing Chinese airpower.

 According to Rouble Sharma of GlobalData, the development of the J-20 showed a robust pace and displayed the Chinese aviation industry's in-house research, design, and manufacturing capabilities.
-The indigenization of critical components such as the jet engines, avionics, radar, and weapons systems helped to fast-track the production rate, and constant tests and upgrades fixed tethering and performance issues between batches.
-GlobalData estimated that in 2022, the Chengdu J-20 cost USD 100 million per aircraft, and the whole project cost USD $30 billion.
+The indigenization of critical components such as the jet engines, avionics, radar, and weapons systems helped to fast-track the production rate, and constant tests and upgrades fixed teething and performance issues between batches.
+GlobalData estimated that in 2022, the Chengdu J-20 cost US$100 million per aircraft, and the whole project cost US$30 billion.